andruhon/docpad-plugin-tinylivereload/README.md

+# Maintainer needed
+I do not use docpad anymore and therefore can't properly maintain the package.
+If you feel, that you need it and can improve - please contact me about transferring this package.

 # TinyLiveReload Plugin for [DocPad](http://docpad.org)

 DocPad plugin that adds the ability to do livereload with Chrome plugin and without adding any additional code to your html.